cs79/randomcoin/docs/avoiding_common_attacks.md

 Mitigations for exposed secrets include:
 * Contracts do not rely on secret information
-* Given random exchange rate mechanism, public visibility of balances has limited game-theoretic impact (mostly impacts probabilities that someone could drain the contract / trigger equitable liquidation, but the latter gives assurance to holders that they will get something "fair" back if the exchange rate mechanism fails) -- NOTE THAT THE LAST-MOVER-ADVANTAGE WILL INCENTIVIZE THE LARGEST HOLDERS TO KEEP THEIR FUNDS IN RDC EVEN IF THE CONTRACT MOVES TO A LIQUIDATION STATE
+* Given the random exchange rate mechanism, public visibility of balances has limited game-theoretic impact (mostly impacts probabilities that someone could drain the contract / trigger equitable liquidation, but the latter gives assurance to holders that they will get something "fair" back if the exchange rate mechanism fails)

-*** NOTE TO SELF: think about how someone could try to game the system by viewing balances, if they were a relative "whale" -- are there attack vectors whereby they attempt to drain as much ETH from the contract as possible while not triggering equitableLiquidation via a bunch of smaller transactions after a bulk peg-in ?
+    * N.B. that during a liquidation event, there is also a last-mover advantage which should incentivize the largest holders to keep funds in RDC (the last-mover advantage comes from an inherent advantage to holding RDC in a newly-reset funding state where it is easier to attempt to force another liquidation event which could potentially result in a more favorable ETH/RDC rate)

 ## Denial of Service / Dust Spam